VISIT CAMPUSCome to see what TERI SAS has to offer

 - Does the programme of my choice lead me to such a career?

-TERI U currently offers fourteen programmes (enlisted below).
+TERI SAS currently offers fourteen programmes (enlisted below).
 We provide you, against each, an overview of: conditions of eligibility, skill sets to be learned, future career options and alumni details.

 MSc Economics (Specializing in Environmental and Resource Economics)